TOAST-DOCS/Storage-Object-Storage/en/api-guide.md

 </details>

 #### List of Objects Starting with Prefix
-The 'prefix' query can return list of objects starting with a specified prefix.
+The `prefix` query can return list of objects starting with a specified prefix.
 It can be applied to list objects of the lower-level folder which cannot be listed with the path query.

 ```
 GET   /v1/{Account}/{Container}?prefix={Prefix}